izzypt/Python-Projects/README.md

   ## Mail Merge Start
     Exercise for path, files and dealing with files on Python.
     Use a template letter and create an invite for each invited person.

+  ## US States Quizz
+    Guess and locate all right the states of the United of States of America.
+    Python and turtle/tkinter.